 What is a mail service pharmacy?

 A mail service pharmacy delivers medicines to your home through the mail.
 By using a mail service pharmacy you can get up to a 90-day supply of medication, often at a lower copayment.
 Mail service pharmacies deliver medicines in a confidential package.
 Many people prefer the convenience of this type of service.
 Senior Preferred members are not required to use a mail service pharmacy.
-However, if you are interested in using one, please call Customer Service.
-More information may be found here.
+However, if you are interested in using one, more details may be found here.